 This tutorial uses Ionic Angular as the app framework/UI components and Capacitor to deploy the app to iOS and Android.
 However, given the focus on Appflow's mobile CI/CD features, you can follow along with any web framework or native runtime.

-In this first step, you'll install the tooling required to use Appflow, create an Ionic app, and create a project on Appflow.
+In this first step, you'll install the tooling required to use Appflow, create an Ionic app, and integrate your project with an Appflow app.

-In order to use Appflow, you'll need to install a few tools and create an Ionic app first.
+In order to use an Ionic app in Appflow, you'll need to install a few tools and create an Ionic app first.